 - Yellowing of eyes or skin

 Having indigestion or heartburn may not always indicate gastric cancer.
 But if you experience these symptoms frequently, consult a doctor.

 If the above-mentioned symptoms and signs occur, immediately seek medical assistance.
 The doctor may conduct a series of tests to diagnose the problem and prescribe a treatment option.

 What Causes Gastric Cancer?

-The exact cause of what causes stomach cancer is not known .
-However, doctors believe that stomach cancer begins when there are changes in the DNA of the cells.
+The exact cause of what causes stomach cancer is not known.
+However, doctors believe that stomach cancer, as any other causes begins when there are changes in the DNA of the cells.
 The DNA contains information that tells the cells what to do.
 These changes in the DNA tell the cells to grow rapidly.
 The abnormal cells do not die and keep growing to form a tumor that invades and destroys healthy cells.

 Other factors that may contribute to the cause of gastric cancer are bacteria present inside the stomach, known as H. pylori.
-This bacteria causes stomach ulcers that may lead to the development of cancer cells.
+This bacteria causes stomach ulcers that may transform into cancer.
 Certain growths in your stomach called polyps, a type of long-lasting anemia called pernicious anemia, or an inflammation in the gut called gastritis are also suspected of causing gastric cancer.

 What are the Risk Factors Linked with Gastric Cancer?